-Shortly before the ghetto in Bendin (Bedzin) was liquidated in August 1943, Dita and Yehiel Gerlitz decided to part from their daughter in order to save her.
+Shortly before the ghetto in Bendin (Bedzin) was liquidated in August 1943, Sara and Yehiel Gerlitz decided to part from their daughter Dita in order to save her.
 Not believing that they would ever see her again, they wrote a letter and handed their daughter to the Florczak family.
 Sara Gerlitz placed a photo of Dita in a small medallion, which she managed to keep even after she was deported to Auschwitz.

 Sara and Yehiel survived the Holocaust and retrieved their child.
 They immigrated to Israel, but maintained contact with the Florczaks, regularly sending them money, medicine and packages.
 In 1962, they invited their daughter's rescuers of to visit them in Israel.

 My beloved and most precious child,